siderolabs/sidero/website/content/docs/v0.2/Getting Started/create-workload.md

 ---
 description: "Create a Workload Cluster"
 weight: 8
+title: "Create a Workload Cluster"
 ---

-# Create a Workload Cluster

 Once created and accepted, you should see the servers that make up your ServerClasses appear as "available":